canonic-epicure/JooseX-Namespace-Depended/README.md

 This framework is considered stable and thoroughly tested (more than 300 unit tests, including stress-test).
 The use case for "pure" Joose classes will be supported without breaking changes.

-However, at this stage, the syntax for loading *non Joose* code may be changed *any time*, without prior notice.
+However, as its not settled down yet, the syntax for loading *non Joose* code may be changed any time, without prior notice.

 USAGE